 Strength training is the one most people avoid.
 It brings on nightmares of going to the gym where everyone looks like they are bulked up with steroids.
 To be fit you just need to tone your muscles, you do not need to bulk up.

 Swimming or running will help strengthen your leg muscles, what you need to work on is mostly your upper body strength and your core.
 If you want to avoid expensive gym memberships, there are a number of inexpensive alternatives.
 There is home gym equipment that will match the equipment in a gym for less than a yearly membership.
 Mostly you can improve your strength with some resistance bands and inexpensive dumbbells.

 Yard sales often have these and second-hand shops will have an array of them.
 Bodyweight resistance exercises are also a proven method to built strength.
 These exercises use your own body as a tool.
 Two or three sessions a week can help you improve your strength.

 Flexibility is a key element and the first one that you will notice failing as you get out of shape or older.
 Flexibility can be a separate exercise period or worked in your warm-up and cool-down periods.
 While it may seem unimportant, it is one that has a great impact on your daily life

 Nutrition might not be a part of FITT but it is a key element of fitness.
 Eat healthy meals and avoid fats and junk foods.
 Do not fall into the vicious circle of thinking, I worked out hard today, I can just get some fast food.
 Not the best way to go.

 The Fit Diver

 Diving can be a goal of your fitness program and if you dive frequently enough a component of it.
 Either way, a good level of fitness helps your diving as well as your life.
-As you improve each of the three elements of fitness – cardiovascular, strength and flexibility – you will find that your diving is easier and more comfortable.
-Take one of the self-evaluation fitness test and start improving your diving.
+As you improve each of the three elements of fitness – cardiovascular, strength, and flexibility – you will find that your diving is easier and more comfortable.
+Take one of the self-evaluation fitness tests and start improving your diving fitness.